hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

+# Neo4j Node Properties Migration and Renaming

+Standardize the naming of node properties across Neo4j, Elasticsearch, and API services.

-# Back up the Neo4j database
+## Back up the Neo4j database

 Make a backup of the source Neo4j graph database first.
 There are two options to execute the following steps:

 - Option 1: make all the changes against the source database
 - Option 2: import the backup database into another Neo4j server and make the changes.
 And once all done, replace the source database with the modified database.

-# Step 1: drop all indexes
+## Step 1: drop all indexes

 There are two types of indexes in Neo4j: